csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 ### The Skater Class

-The `Skater` class stores both position information and play information for each Skater:
+The `Skater` class extends the `Player` class and stores both position information and play information for each Skater.

 The information stored by the `Player` class includes:
 * position (left wing (LW), right wing (RW), centre (C), or defense (D)